jenkstom/AwesomeEMS/README.md

 # Awesome EMS
-A collection of open source resources around the internet related to Emergency Medical Services
+A collection of open source resources around the internet related to Emergency Medical Services.
+This is mostly about software, hardware or protocols, but there are some educational resources as well.

 ## Dispatch